STIR/SHAKEN authentication and verification of secure caller ID

 Unwanted robocalls have infected the telephone network.
-In December 2018, an estimated 4.7 billion robocalls were made to subscribers in the U.S. That’s 14.3 calls per person affected.
+An estimated 26.3 billion robocalls were made to mobile phones in the U.S. in 2018.
 Many of these unwanted calls are intended to defraud those who answer these calls.

 Unwanted robocalls are the leading consumer complaint to the FCC in the U.S. and the CRTC in Canada.